Strength Training and Jedi Mind Tricks In the Gym

 The results showed group one improved by 24%.
 The second group, the individuals who visualized taking foul shots for 20 minutes a day, improved about as much as the first group, an astounding 23%.
 The control did not improve at all.
 The mind is a terrible thing to waste.
 It is no mistake to say great athletes have a sound body and mind.

-How to Use Sports Visualization For successful Performance:
+How to Use Sports Visualization For Successful Performance:

-Visualize the outcome you want – When you mentally rehearse your performance in your head, make sure you see the event as how you want it to unfold.
+Visualize the outcome you want – When you mentally rehearse your performance in your head, make sure you see the event as to how you want it to unfold.
 If your mental images turn negative, stop the mental tape, rewind and restart.
 Visualize again until you see the performance you want to see.

 Use all your senses from a first-person perspective.
 Visualize your sports performance in detail.
-What would you see, hear, feel, smell and taste.
+What would you see, hear, feel, smell, and taste?
 Try to tap into the sensations your body would feel as you go through each motion of your performance.
 Try adding in some physical movements that coincide with the visualized images.
 Feel the excitement of successfully fulfilling your performance goal.

 Practice frequently.
 Mental rehearsal for athletes is a skill that becomes better with repetition.
 Practice your visualization or imagery daily.